autonity/docs.autonity.org/concepts/validator/index.md

 -  The amount of transaction revenue earned from transactions included in blocks committed when the validator is a member of the committee.
 -  The validator's commission rate on delegated stake.
 Commission is a percentage amount deducted by a validator from staking rewards before rewards are distributed to the validator's stake delegators.
 The rate can be any value in the range `0 - 100%`.
 At registration all validators have commission set to a default rate specified by the Autonity network's genesis configuration.
 (See Reference [Genesis, `delegationRate`](/reference/genesis/#configautonity-object).)
 After registration the validator can modify its commission rate - see [Validator commission rate change](/concepts/validator/#validator-commission-rate-change) on this page.

-Slashing reward revenue potential is determined by the validator reporting a proven fault committed by other validators while a member of the consensus committee.
-This is driven by:

-- The reporting of a slashable fault per the [accountability and fault detection](/concepts/accountability/) protocol.
-- The value of forfeited staking rewards the offending validator would have earned for the epoch.
+Slashing rewards can be earned by a validator for reporting a slashable fault committed by another committee member per the [accountability and fault detection](/concepts/accountability/) protocol.
+As reward the _reporting validator_ is awarded the staking rewards the _offending validator_ would have earned for the epoch.

 | Economic gain | Receiving account | Distribution | Description |
 |:-- |:--|:--|:--|